 The National Highway Traffic Safety Administration (NHTSA) regularly updates and publishes key information to help all of us maintain responsible driving habits.
-Of course, some of the most basic information – about how alcohol affects our minds and bodies – rarely changes..
+Of course, some of the most basic information – about how alcohol affects our minds and bodies does not change.

-If you are having a drink or two, and may drive later, it is important to know how alcohol affects you.
+If you are having a drink or two and may drive later, it is important to know how alcohol affects you.
 The standard calculator for estimating Blood Alcohol Content relies on your size, the number and strength of drinks, and the time elapsed.
-But there are always additional variables that can influence your level or impairment (or not).
+But there are always additional variables that can influence your level of impairment (or not).

 Key Facts Concerning Alcohol Metabolism

 Although most people always assume they can “hold their liquor” when preparing to slide behind the wheel of a car, it’s important to keep in mind the following basic questions.